Path to Open Source

 Section titled “MVP Phase”The MVP phase represents the entire period from project inception to open-source release.
 During this period, Actionbase was applied to various services and evolved through real-world use.

-Phase 1: Foundation Building (April 2023)
+Phase 1: Foundation Building (2023)

 This period was invested to ensure a technical base that would support stable development in subsequent phases.